coala-info/coala/docs/use-cases/tp53-gene-analysis.md

 ## Overview

-This use case demonstrates how to use the Tool Agent framework to perform a complete gene analysis workflow: first retrieving gene metadata from NCBI, then subsetting relevant variants from a large VCF file.
+This use case demonstrates how to use Coala to perform a complete gene analysis workflow: first retrieving gene metadata from NCBI, then subsetting relevant variants from a large VCF file.
 We'll use the TP53 gene as an example, which is a critical tumor suppressor gene associated with many human cancers.

 ## Setup